-Study Validation and User Acceptance
+Study Validation and Training

-The idea behind study validation, as it's covered here, is to verify that a given function works the way it is being used for a given study in the way it requires.
-The validation process also helps catch some settings that may have been unintentionally missed or misunderstood during the study build.
+TrialKit’s functions are all verified at a system level under a common use case (configuration) and can be guaranteed by CDS to function appropriately.
+The idea behind study validation, as it's covered here, is to verify that a given function works the way it is intended for a given study in a manner that aligns with applicable requirements (both regulatory and protocol).
+The validation process also helps catch settings that may have been unintentionally missed or misunderstood during the study build.

 • Form-level conditional actions